Skip to main content

 Settlement costs

 The average ADA web accessibility settlement exceeds $75,000 according to UsableNet's 2024 report.
-This does not include legal defense costs, mandatory remediation, or ongoing monitoring requirements that settlements typically include.
+This does not include legal defense costs, mandatory remediation, or ongoing monitoring requirements — which settlements typically require for 2–3 years.

 Federal funding risk

 Non-compliance with ADA Title II can affect federal funding eligibility.
-Entities receiving federal financial assistance must also comply with Section 504 of the Rehabilitation Act, which carries additional enforcement mechanisms.
+Entities receiving federal financial assistance must also comply with Section 504 of the Rehabilitation Act, which carries additional enforcement mechanisms through funding agencies.

 Title II vs Title III: Government vs Private Business